English Learner Department

 ENGLISH LEARNER PROGRAM

 SEI is the district’s chosen English Learner Program which is recognized by the Commonwealth as a sound educational program for English learners.
-All instruction is in English and we adhere to the two SEI required components which include direct ESL instruction and sheltered content area classes.
-The district has three qualified ESL licensed teachers who provide direct ESL instruction to our present total of 74 English learners who are enrolled throughout the six schools within the district.
-In addition to ESL instruction, English learners are placed in classrooms and content area classes of SEI endorsed teachers.
+All instruction is in English and we adhere to the two SEI required components which include direct EL instruction and sheltered content area classes.
+The district has three qualified EL licensed teachers who provide direct EL instruction to our present total of 74 English learners who are enrolled throughout the six schools within the district.
+In addition to EL instruction, English learners are placed in classrooms and content area classes of SEI endorsed teachers.
 As a result English learners have access to grade level content where SEI teachers implement strategic ways that make the subject matter concepts comprehensible while promoting the students’ English language development.

 The English Learner Program supports the Dracut Public Schools’ mission:

 - To foster a safe and caring learning environment where tolerance, respect, and cooperation are valued.

 - To provide all students with the knowledge and skills necessary for success in a changing world.

 - To provide our students to become lifelong learners and responsible, productive citizens.

 The English Learner Program embraces and values the linguistic and cultural diversity of English Learners who have the dual challenge of acquiring proficiency in English in addition to acquiring academic content area knowledge.
 English as a Second Language (ESL) instruction and sheltered content area classes are provided to all K-12 English Learners at each of our six schools within the district.
 Our EL academic program incorporates the WIDA English language development standards, focusing on the the four language domains of speaking, listening, reading, and writing.
 The district is committed to providing the necessary and relevant resources to support our English Learners and their individual needs.

 - Provide developmentally appropriate English language instruction tailored for students’ level of English proficiency